-- An Engineering/Laboratory Technician-Level II is an employee who (i) equivalent level has the of training of the C8 level Engineering/Manufacturing Tradesperson Special Class-Level I or equivalent so as to enable the employee to apply skills within the scope of this level.
+- (i) An Engineering/Laboratory Technician-Level II is an employee who has the equivalent level of training of the C8 level Engineering/Manufacturing Tradesperson Special Class-Level I or equivalent so as to enable the employee to apply skills within the scope of this level.
 The skills exercised by the Engineering/Laboratory Technician-Level II are in the technical field including draughting, planning or technical tasks requiring technical knowledge. - (ii) At this level the employee is required to exercise judgment and skill in excess of that required at the C9 level under the supervision of technical or professional staff.